What Makes a Good Nurse? Experts Reveal What it Takes

 Nursing is known to be both a highly demanding and highly rewarding career.
-But what makes agood nurse?
+But what makes a good nurse?
 Like any other job, a career in nursing requires a specific set of skills.
-Some of these skills may come more naturally to you, while you will have the opportunity to learn others in nursing school or on the job.
+Some of these skills may come more naturally to you, or you will have the opportunity to learn from others in nursing school or on the job.

 What makes a truly great nurse, though, is the ability to bring your best qualities into the work environment and use them alongside the skills you have gained in your education.